AntonOresten/DynamicStructs.jl/docs/src/dynamic.md

 - `DynamicStructs.dynamic_delete!`
 - `DynamicStructs.dynamic_hash`
 - `DynamicStructs.dynamic_equality`
+- `DynamicStructs.dynamic_getdoc`

-These are specifically defined for dynamic structs, and should be used to inherit the default behaviors.
+These are specifically defined for dynamic structs, and may be used to inherit the default behaviors.

 Let us demonstrate with a silly example: